nivox/nivox.github.io/content/posts/akka-stream-materialized-values.md

 Most of the code is rather simple if a little verbose.
 The only important bit is the one regarding the handling of the `stopCallback`.
 For starters, we can see that we defined a dedicated class for the stage logic instead of defining it anonymously as it is usually done when working with `GraphStage`.
 This is so that can have access to the callback from the outside of the class.
 Indeed looking at the `createLogicAndMaterializedValue` method we can see that first we create the logic and then we extract the callback and wrap it inside our `ControlInterface` implementation.

 The other thing to note is that inside the `AsyncCallbackControlInterface` we are not calling the callback directly but instead we are using the `invoke` method.
-This will schedule the execution of our callback code asynchronously by interleaving it with the data handlers.
-This strategy guarantees us that once the code is run no other thread has access to the `GraphStageLogic` instance so we are safe to operate on its mutable state or perform management operations on it.
+This will schedule the execution of our callback code asynchronously by interleaving it with the data handling logic of our stage.
+This strategy guarantees us that while the callback code is executing, no other thread will have access to the `GraphStageLogic` instance, so we are safe to operate on its mutable state or perform management operations.

 We can now use our `StoppableIntSource` to implement the source: